Commercial property lease: unit on industrial estate or business park

 The key features of this template can be summarised as:

-- service charge provisions - specifically written for industrial units forming part of an estate or business park
+- service charge provisions - specifically written for industrial units forming a park

 - break provision